hapijs/hapi/API.md

 ## Diagnostic Channels

 Diagnostic Channels allows Hapi to report events to other modules.
 This is useful for APM vendors to collect data from Hapi for diagnostics purposes.
+This not intended to be used in your own server or plugin, use [extension methods](#server.ext()) or [events](#server.events) instead.

 See [the official documentation](https://nodejs.org/docs/latest/api/diagnostics_channel.html) for more information.